ygnewyork/HTML-CSS_workshop_Convergent/README.md

 # HTML-CSS_workshop_Convergent
-Fa24 Workshop : Provides basic starter code for personal website deliverable.
+Tech Workshop #4: Provides basic starter code for personal website deliverable.

-## To run:
+### To run:

-Fork the repository to your account.
+Fork the repository to your account

 Clone it locally on your machine